Hybe: 2021–present: Hybe, expansions, and investigations

 In January 2022, Hybe published a series of "original stories" featuring boy groups BTS, Enhypen, and Tomorrow X Together in collaboration with Webtoon and Wattpad as part of a planned IP expansion.
-The BTS comic alone earned over 15 million views within two days of release and was the highest-viewed title ever launched by Webtoon.
+The BTS comic alone earned over 15 million views within two days of release, becoming the fastest title in Webtoon's history to reach that milestone.
 In March, Fast Company named Hybe the 11th most innovative company of the year globally on its annual top-50 list—ranking first in the Media category—while Time included Hybe on its 100 Most Influential Companies list for a second consecutive year.
 The company topped the "Leaders" category and was dubbed "The Pop Powerhouse" by the outlet for its acquisitions, expansion into the digital frontier, and transformative strides in the music industry during the pandemic era.
 The following month, Hybe won an iF Product Design Award for "Company Branding" in the Communication category at the International Forum Design Awards held in Germany.
 Hybe signed a multi-year deal with The Walt Disney Company Asia Pacific in July 2022 to provide content showcasing the Korean music and entertainment industries to a global market.
 Five programs will be available worldwide on Disney+ and other Disney streaming platforms—a 4K cinematic film of BTS' Permission to Dance on Stage concert in Los Angeles; In the Soop: Friendcation; and BTS Monuments: Beyond the Star, a docuseries of BTS' history from debut to present set to premiere in 2023.
 Additional content featuring other Hybe artists will also be released.

 Hybe became the largest shareholder of SM Entertainment in February 2023, after it acquired founder Lee Soo-man's 14.8% stake in the company for approximately ₩422.8 billion.
 The company subsequently acquired Galaxia SM's 1% stake on March 3.
-On March 12, HYBE announced that they no longer planned to own the majority stakes of SM Entertainment, said that the bidding war with Kakao could "damage shareholder value."
+On March 12, Hybe announced that they no longer planned to own the majority stakes of SM Entertainment, said that the bidding war with Kakao could "damage shareholder value."
+On March 24, Hybe announced that it will sell its entire stake in SM Entertainment to Kakao by accepting its tender offer launched by Kakao.
+However, on March 28, Hybe instead sold half of its stakes in SM to Kakao, leaving it only for 8.81%.
+On May 27, 2025, Hybe announced it would sell all of its shares in SM Entertainment to Tencent Music.